ARMmbed/DAPLink/docs/AUTOMATED_TESTS.md

 Currently, the tests only work in one fashion in any given run--using the Compile API or using pre-built binaries.
 That is, you cannot test (in one run) multiple boards if some have their target app built with Compile API and others have pre-built binaries.

 ### CMSIS-DAP Tests
 The CMSIS-DAP tests (referred to as "HID" tests in the python code) require pyOCD.
-Fortunately, pyOCD is listed in requirements.txt, and thus it is downloaded and made available to the tests automatically when you set up your DAPLink python virtual environment.
+Fortunately, pyOCD is listed in ``requirements.txt``, and thus it is downloaded and made available to the tests automatically when you set up your DAPLink python virtual environment.
 This is fine if you're doing regression testing, but won't be of much help if you're trying to test a new DAPLink port.
 The publicly released pyOCD is unlikely to support your new board.
 You will need to combine your DAPLink porting efforts with a pyOCD porting effort if you want to fully validate your DAPLink firmware with the automated tests.

 Assuming you have a pyOCD workspace on your local machine that supports your board, you'll need to tell the DAPLink tests to use that pyOCD instead of the one it downloaded from the Internet.
 The way to do that is to, while in the DAPLink virtual environment, cd to the root of your pyOCD workspace and run ``pip install --editable ./``, then cd back to the DAPLink workspace to run the tests.